Devlasso-io/java-fundamentals/projects/studentManagementSystem/README.md

 # Student Management System

-A Java application for managing student records, courses, and grades.
-This project focuses on implementing a robust system using Object-Oriented Programming principles and data management.
+A Java console application for managing student records, courses, and grades.
+This project focuses on implementing a robust system using Object-Oriented Programming principles and in-memory data management.

 ## Project Overview